CDRT/docs/bios/settings/thinkpad/virtualization.md

 <details><summary>Kernel DMA Protection</summary>

-Kernel DMA protection to prevent drive-by Direct Memory Access (DMA) attacks using PCI hot plug devices connected to system.
+Whether to enable Kernel DMA protection, to prevent drive-by Direct Memory Access (DMA) attacks using PCI hot plug devices connected to system.
-One of 2 Possible options:

-1. Off – Kernel DMA protection is off.
-Default, if ‘OS Optimized Defaults’ has value ‘Off’.
+!> Defaults to `On`, if `OS Optimized Defaults` has value `On`.

-2. On – Kernel DMA protection is on.
-Option will require additional confirmation and will automatically enable Intel (R) Virtualization Technology and Intel (R) VT-d Feature.
-Default, if ‘OS Optimized Defaults’ has value ‘On’.
+!> When switched `On`, automatically enables Intel (R) Virtualization Technology and Intel (R) VT-d Feature.

+Possible options:

+1.	**Off** – Default.
+2. On

-Requires additional confirmation of changing these settings.
+?> Requires additional confirmation of changing these settings.

 | WMI Setting name | Values | Locked by SVP | AMD/Intel |
 |:---|:---|:---|:---|